atenearesearchgroup/QCBalgorithm/README.md

 2. Download the Source Model files from [here](https://drive.google.com/open?id=1QsT5qbZLNie49hF818lQScoaJRoKHjyB) and copy them into the main folder of the project.

-4. Open file 'config.properties' located in _\<CaseStudy\>_/src/main/resources, .
-This file contains the configuration to run the experiments.
+4. Open file 'config.properties' located in _\<CaseStudy\>_/src/main/resources.
 It is divided into six parts:

     * Configuration parameters: change the property 'file' to indicate the Source Model to be loaded.